Wednesday 24 February 2016

 This was the time when I saw hotels from a totally different perspective.
 Obviously the long hours and the night shifts could not match with living there.
 Yet, it still remained an experience which had taught me quite a few things — about life and, more importantly, about myself.

-As I found out, the creative excitement such a fully nomad, unattached life-on-the-edge can bring is truly exuberant.
+As one finds out, the creative excitement such a fully nomad, unattached life-on-the-edge can bring is truly exuberant.

-When all you need is a luggage or two, one also feels light and unburdened.
-That’s because ‘Stuff’ weigh us down.
+When all you need is a luggage or two, you also feels light and unburdened.
+Thats because ‘Stuff’ weigh us down.

 Interestingly, there is a book by Paul Carr called “The Upgrade: A Cautionary Tale of a Life Without Reservations”, which tells the story about giving up his flat in London and permanently living in hotels around the world.